 If you’re time-poor, tired, or prefer a less-is-more approach to home treatments, masking is your go-to.
-Masking is a great way to infuse the skin with vital nutrients, with very little effort.
-I often like to apply a cream mask before soaking in the bath, or while I’m catching up on emails before a zoom meeting.
-Take a moment to focus on what your skin needs, then from there you can mix and match formulas, or make your own with pantry staples like manuka honey or yoghurt.
+Masking is a great way to infuse the skin with vital nutrients with very little effort.
+I often like to apply a cream mask before soaking in the bath, or while I’m catching up on emails before a video meeting.
+Take a moment to focus on what your skin needs, then from there you can mix and match formulas, or make your own with pantry staples like Manuka honey or yoghurt.
 Try for once weekly, and anything extra is an added bonus.

 Ideally used once or twice weekly, masks are a great way to boost your complexion, elevate your existing regime and offer both the stress-relieving and result-driven benefits of professional treatments in the comfort of your own home.
 Whether you’re looking to decongest, brighten, hydrate, tone or soothe, there’s a formula for every concern imaginable.
 Masks have become such a mainstay of the modern skincare vernacular.
 New innovations mean they are offered in a variety of incarnations, from clay to cryo, collagen to cream.
-These are a few of our favourite varieties…
+These are a few of my favourite varieties.

 Clay (or mud)